 ABSTRACT

-In the current circumscription, Thoracosphaeraceae comprise all dinophytes exhibiting coccoid cells produced during -historyS are mostly and the link to those with types based unresolved.
-We combined the study of different life-history stages and DNA sequence data of the type, Ensiculifera mexicana and other species using samples collected from all over the world.
+In the current circumscription, the Thoracosphaeraceae comprise all dinophytes exhibiting calcified coccoid cells produced during their life-history.
+Species hitherto assigned to Ensiculifera are mostly based on the monadoid stage of their life-history, while species based on the coccoid stage are often unresolved.
+We combined the study of different life-history stages and DNA sequence data of Ensiculifera mexicana and other species using samples collected from all over the world.
 Based on concatenated rRNA gene sequences Ensiculiferaceae represented a distinct peridinalean branch, which showed a distant relationship to other calcareous dinophytes.
-Inside data (particularly ) within, which may include also dinophytes exhibiting a parasitic stage of .
-At higher taxonomic level, Ensiculiferaceae showed relationships to parasites and endosymbionts (i.e., Blastodinium and Zooxanthella) as well as to those dinophytes harbouring diatoms instead of chloroplasts.
+Both molecular and morphological data (particularly of the coccoid stage) revealed the presence of three distinct clades within Ensiculiferaceae, which may include other dinophytes exhibiting a parasitic life-history stage.
+At a higher taxonomic level, Ensiculiferaceae showed relationships to parasites and endosymbionts (i.e., Blastodinium and Zooxanthella) as well as to dinophytes harbouring diatoms instead of chloroplasts.
 The unexpected phylogenetic relationships are corroborated by the presence of five cingular plates in all such taxa, which differs from the six cingular plates of most other Thoracosphaeraceae.
-As taxonomic results, we describe Ensiculiferaceae, fam. nov., emend the descriptions of Ensiculifera and Pentapharsodinium, erect Matsuokaea and provide several new combinations at species level.
+We describe Ensiculiferaceae, emend the descriptions of Ensiculifera and Pentapharsodinium, erect Matsuokaea and provide several new combinations at the species level.

 Key words: dinoflagellate, molecular phylogenetics, parasite, plate overlap, rRNA, taxonomic delimitation, thecal plate